hakimshifat/ONotes1/Time Complexitity.md

 # Constant Time(O1)
-## When execution time do not changes every time the code runs
+## When execution time do not changes every time the code runs.

 1. Assignment Operation
 2. Mathematical Operation